3 Cheap Healthcare Stocks to Buy Right Now

 For instance, it has a trailing P/E of 9.34, and its price-to-sales ratio of 0.8 is well below the industry average of 4.6.
 NUS also has a Quality Grade of A due to a rock-solid balance sheet.
 The company has a current ratio of 1.6, which indicates it has more than enough liquidity to handle short-term obligations.
 NUS also has a low debt-to-equity ratio of 0.6.

 For the rest of NUS’s grades (Growth, Momentum, Stability, and Sentiment), click here.
-NUS is ranked No. 5 in the B-rated Medical – Consumer Goods industry.
+NUS is ranked #5 in the B-rated Medical – Consumer Goods industry.
 For more top stocks in this highly rated industry, click here.

 BMY discovers, develops, and markets drugs for various therapeutic areas, such as cardiovascular, oncology, and immune disorders.
 A key focus for the company is immuno-oncology, where it is leading in drug development.
 The firm has also exited several nonpharmaceutical businesses to focus on its branded specialty drugs, which have strong pricing power.